 (f) The working group shall develop policy recommendation regarding, without limitation, all of the following:

-(1) The content and scope of educational campaigns and accurate public health approaches regarding use, effect, and risk reduction for the substances specified in subdivision (a), including but not limited to Public Service Announements, educational curricula, and appropriate crisis response, and appropriate training for first-and multi-responders including law enforcement, EMS, fire services, and unarmed co-responder units.
+(1) The content and scope of educational campaigns and accurate public health approaches regarding use, effect, and risk reduction for the substances specified in subdivision (a), including but not limited to Public Service Announcements, educational curricula, and appropriate crisis response, and appropriate training for first-and multi-responders including law enforcement, EMS, fire services, and unarmed co-responder units.

-(2) Policies for minimizing use-related risks including information related to appropriate use, and impacts of detrimental substance use.
+(2) Policies for minimizing use-related risks including information related to appropriate use, and impacts of, detrimental substance use.

 (3) (1) The authorization of various controlled substances for regulated uses.